-The Master of Divinity (MDiv) is a three-year professional degree preparing students for Church ministry.
-It offers appropriate preparation for those intending to serve in lay ecclesial ministries.
-Those students intending to serve as ordained presbyters in the Catholic Church will be required to complete an additional year of studies in theological subjects and ministerial training.
+A three-year professional degree preparing students for Church ministry, the MDiv offers appropriate preparation for those intending to serve in lay and ordained ecclesial and service ministries.
+Those pursuing ordained ministry in the Church are required to complete an additional year of theological and ministerial training.
 Note that completion of the MDiv degree does not entitle the recipient to ordination.
 Admission to ordination is the decision of local diocesan ordinaries or superiors of religious orders who may have further requirements or expectations.

 The following guidelines were used in establishing the Franciscan School of Theology’s MDiv program: